Mélanie Laurent: 2006–2008: debut and early success

-Hollywood debut and breakthrough (2009–10)
+2009–2010: Hollywood debut and breakthrough

 Laurent was scheduled to direct her first play, Mi-cuit cœur pistache (the name of a dessert she particularly likes) in January 2009 at the Théâtre Marigny in Paris.
 She had to abandon the project when she was cast as Shosanna Dreyfus, a Parisian who seeks revenge on Nazis in the Quentin Tarantino film Inglourious Basterds, alongside Brad Pitt, Diane Kruger and Christoph Waltz.
 It was a French-language role for which she learned to speak English for a few scenes.
 The film was a big commercial and critical success, grossing over $321 million in theaters worldwide.
 Laurent's performance was praised by several critics.
 Kyle Buchanan of Movieline wrote: "Mélanie Laurent provides Inglourious Basterds its heart and soul.
 It falls to the 26-year-old French actress to anchor some of the World War II film's most challenging scenes as Shosanna."

 Owen Gleiberman of Entertainment Weekly wrote that Laurent should have received the nomination at the 16th Screen Actors Guild Awards saying, "In drawing attention to one performer, in particular, whom they left out of the Best Supporting Actress category, [...]
-I flat-out adore this performance and I suspect that many others do too," and further lauding Laurent's performance added, "[Laurent] is radiant and, in a unique Tarantino way, heartbreaking.
+I flat-out adore this performance and I suspect that many others do too," and further lauding Laurent's performance he added, "[Laurent] is radiant and, in a unique Tarantino way, heartbreaking.
 Sexy and luminous in the heat of her valor.
 Putting out fire – and setting it.
 It becomes an anthem of noirish dread and excitement, a sign that Laurent, as Shosanna, has found her destiny."